hacdias/hacdias.com/content/resume/index.md

   title="Open Source Projects"
   from="01/2015" to="present" >}}

-- Author, maintainer and contributor of several open source projects.
 - Creator of [File Browser](https://github.com/filebrowser/filebrowser), a Go and Vue.js self-hosted file hosting service.
-It has more than 30K stars on GitHub and over 100M downloads across different platforms.
-Now community maintained.
+It has more than 34K stars on GitHub and over 100M downloads across different platforms.
+- Author of several Go tools for self-hosting and the open web, including [webdav](https://github.com/hacdias/webdav) (5K+ stars) and [indielib](https://github.com/hacdias/indielib) , an IndieWeb toolkit implementing IndieAuth, Micropub, and Microformats.

 {{</ resume-position >}}